David Rubenstein: Smithsonian Institution

-In 2009, Rubinstein began a six-year term as a citizen member of the board of regents of the Smithsonian Institution.
+In 2009, Rubenstein began a six-year term as a citizen member of the board of regents of the Smithsonian Institution.
 He was reappointed in 2015, and in 2021 was named chairman of the board of regents.
 His term expired in 2021.
-He also served as chair of the National Book Festival.

 Between 2011 and 2024, Rubenstein has donated a total of $22 million to support the National Zoo and Smithsonian Conservation Biology Institute's giant panda conservation program.
 (Note: This includes gifts made in 2011, 2015, and 2024.)
 He also donated $2 million in 2013 in support of the Zoo's Asian elephant research program.

 He also donated $10 million to the National Gallery of Art (NGA) in support of refurbishment and expansion of the East Building; the project was completed in September 2016.
 Rubenstein contributed $10 million in 2021 to support the NGA's digital and other operations.
 In 2021, he was named chairman of the NGA's board of trustees, replacing Sharon Rockefeller, who retired.
 Rubenstein donated $5 million to the National Air and Space Museum to support an exhibit on the Wright brothers and the early history of aviation.